philips-software/amp-devcontainer/SECURITY.md

 ## Reporting a Vulnerability

+If you find a significant vulnerability, or evidence of one, please report it privately.

-Vulnerabilities can be reported using GitHub's [private vulnerability reporting](https://github.com/philips-software/amp-devcontainer/security/advisories/new).
+Vulnerabilities should be reported using [GitHub's mechanism for privately reporting a vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).
+Under the
+[main repository's security tab](https://github.com/philips-software/amp-devcontainer/security), click "Report a vulnerability" to open the advisory form.
 A member of the amp-devcontainer team will triage the reported vulnerability within a maximum of two business days.
-If the vulnerability is accepted a [security advisory](https://github.com/philips-software/amp-devcontainer/security) will be published and all further communication will be done via that security advisory.
+If the vulnerability is accepted a security advisory will be published and all further communication will be done via that security advisory.
-Whenever an upstream fix is available the vulnerable package will be updated and a new release will be published no later than five business days after a fix for the vulnerability has become available.